 A. To whom directed.
 Whenever a warrant is issued in a criminal action, it shall be directed to a full-time salaried state or county law enforcement officer, a municipal police officer, a campus security officer or an Indian tribal or pueblo law enforcement officer.
+The warrant may limit the jurisdictions in which it may be executed.
+A copy of the warrant shall be docketed in the case file.
+The person obtaining the warrant shall cause it to be entered into a law enforcement information system.
 Upon arrest the defendant shall be brought before the court without unnecessary delay.

 B. Arrest.
 The warrant shall be executed by the arrest of the defendant.
-If the arresting officer has the warrant in his possession at the time of the arrest, a copy shall be served on the defendant upon arrest.
-If the officer does not have the warrant in his possession at the time of arrest, the officer shall then inform the defendant of the offense and of the fact that a warrant has been issued and shall serve the warrant on the defendant as soon as practicable.
+If the warrant is in the possession of the arresting officer at the time of the arrest, a copy shall be served on the defendant upon arrest.
+If the warrant is not in the officer's possession at the time of arrest, the officer shall inform the defendant of the offense and of the fact that a warrant has been issued and shall serve the warrant on the defendant as soon as practicable.

-C. Return.
-The arresting officer shall make a return to the magistrate who issued the warrant and notify immediately all law enforcement agencies, previously advised of the issuance of the warrant for arrest, that the defendant has been arrested.
+- C. Return.
+The arresting officer shall make a return to the court which issued the warrant and notify immediately all law enforcement agencies, previously advised of the issuance of the warrant for arrest, that the defendant has been arrested.
+The return shall be docketed in the case file. - D. Duty to remove warrant.
+If the warrant has been entered into a law enforcement information system, upon arrest of the defendant, the person executing the warrant shall cause it to be removed from the system.
+If the court withdraws the warrant, the court shall cause the warrant to be removed from the warrant information system.